Georg Gottfried Gervinus: Works

-Geschichte der Deutschen Dichtung was the first comprehensive history of German poetry in a connected form.
+Geschichte der deutschen Dichtung was the first comprehensive history of German poetry in a connected form.
 The author represented the literary activity of Germany in its successive stages as it grew out of her political life, thus making political history the foil and basis of literary history.
 His judgment was sincere and independent, although his criticism often assumed a censorious and pedantic tone against the most prominent poets of Germany, for example Goethe, Schiller and Jean Paul.
 Notwithstanding this criticism, the German people, without allowing themselves to be misguided in their judgment regarding the merits of these poets, gratefully accepted his work as a national homage to the subject.

+Geschichte der deutschen Dichtung introduced the German composer Richard Wagner to the 16th century poet and musician Hans Sachs and the musical guilds of Nuremberg.
+It was an important influence on Wagner's opera Die Meistersinger von Nürnberg (The Mastersingers of Nuremberg).

 The object of Gervinus in writing this literary history was also a patriotic one.
 He endeavoured to show that Germany, having already attained great eminence in literature, should henceforth exclusively devote herself to political activity, and surpass other nations also in this respect.

 He had a no less patriotic object in view in writing his commentary on Shakespeare, which was made popular in England by a translation.
 This work is not so much a philological or aesthetical commentary as a treatise pointing out the ethical or moral precepts which may be deduced from Shakespeare's productions, and this circumstance makes it of considerable value and interest also to English readers.
 Gervinus, who considered Shakespeare the intellectual property of Germany, in the same way as he considered Handel the artistic property of England, wished above all to inculcate on his countrymen the teachings of healthy practical activity to be found in the works of the English dramatist.
 The object for which he wrote, that is the moral improvement of his readers from a practical point of view, seemed to him the easier to be accomplished through the productions of Shakespeare, because the poet was descended from a kindred race, and the fructifying seeds of his thoughts and sentiments, falling upon a congenial soil, would be sure to take root there kindly.